OpenVPN/openvpn3-linux/docs/man/openvpn3-session-start.1.rst

                 will not tear-down the virtual VPN interface when reconnecting.
                 See ``openvpn3-config-manage`` for details.

+--timeout SECS
+                Defines how long it will attempt to establish a connection before aborting.
+Default is to never time out.

 --dco BOOL
                 Enable kernel based Data Channel Offload for this session only.
                 This moves the tunnelled network traffic to be handled inside